mrs-brubotics/droneswarm_brubotics/README.md

 __Motor parameters__:
 In order to simulate and experiment with correct motor parameters that resemble hardware operation please take a look at [regulation_control_predictions_one_drone_rtk](https://github.com/mrs-brubotics/testing_brubotics/tree/master/tmux_scripts/bryan/regulation_control_predictions_one_drone_rtk) for what concerns the ```thrust_saturation``` value in ```custom_configs/gains``` and the ```motor_params``` in custom ```configs/motor_params_hardware.yaml``` and in ```custom configs/motor_params_simulation.yaml```.
 These are configred for the f450 UAV, the values for the t650 UAV are TODO.

+#### Reinstalling mrs_uav_system and droneswarm_brubotics
+We advice to regularly reinstall the mrs_uav_system and droneswarm_brubotics to check if everything still installs correctly.
+Before reinstalling, delete the mrs_uav_system and/or droneswarm_brubotics folder inside the git folder and inside the workspace folder.
+If you would like to reinstall everything just delete the git, the mrs_workspace and the worksapce folder.
+This procedure is the same for each installed package.
+If there are installation or building problems which you cannot solve, please open an issue immediately.

 #### Matlab Plots
 * For data processing and plotting Matlab and Simulink version 2021a is at least required with the following toolboxes installed:
   * ROS toolbox